mailauki/phase-3-project-wishlist-frontend/README.md

 - Toggle buttons are from [mui](https://mui.com/components/toggle-button/)
 - Toggle switch is from [mui](https://mui.com/components/switches/)
-- Circular progress bar is from [npmjs](https://www.npmjs.com/package/react-circular-progressbar)
+- Circular progress bar is from [npm](https://www.npmjs.com/package/react-circular-progressbar)

+> all are included in depencies with npm install